Student Lines of Credit

-If your loans were issued by: British Columbia, Ontario, New Brunswick, Newfoundland and Labrador, Saskatchewan or Yukon you only have one loan provider, the National Student Loan Service Centre (NSLSC).
+If your loans were issued by: British Columbia, Manitoba, Ontario, New Brunswick, Newfoundland and Labrador, Saskatchewan or Yukon you only have one loan provider, the National Student Loan Service Centre (NSLSC).
 Borrowers with a part-time Student Loan will also need to repay the NSLSC.

 If your loans were issued by: Quebec, Nunavut or Northwest Territories you will repay your loan through the Student Assistance Office of your province or territory of residence.